-Jojo left Angeles City at 23 to go back and tend her rice field in Leyte–the one she had bought with the foreigner’s money.
+Jojo left Angeles City at 23 to go back and tend her rice field in Leyte.
 She had just given birth and was going to take care of the baby there, even though there were whispers from the neighbors about what she did for work.
 Within a day of moving back to Leyte, typhoon Haiyan came.
 Jojo and her family had to evacuate to a center.
 After a month, Jojo left her baby to go back into the sex trade.
-Gemma had just started working in the red light district that year, and the storm solidified her resolve to continue.
-When Jojo left, she followed.

-“We won’t survive if we don’t have each other,” Jojo says.
+“We won’t survive if we don’t have each other,” Gemma says.
 “We don’t leave each other behind.”

 Jojo and Gemma are among the Filipino women who have wound up in the Philippines’ sex trade following displacement from typhoons.
 The Philippines consistently makes the lists of countries most affected by climate change, with its frequent storms.
 Among the most vulnerable regions is Eastern Visayas, where Jojo and Gemma are from.
 It’s primarily an agricultural region, and one of the poorest in the Philippines.
 It was Ground Zero for typhoon Haiyan.
 A report from ADB links natural disasters with extreme poverty, and states, ‘This reliance [on agriculture] is most striking in Eastern Visayas where almost half of household incomes of the poorest 40% households are derived from earnings from agriculture highlighting their vulnerability to poverty from natural calamities.’